chefdog/chefdog.com/_docs/keystone6-part2.md

-# Chefdog dev adventure : Part 2, keystonejs6 and postrgresql, auth setup
+# Chefdog dev adventure : Part 2, keystonejs6 and postrgresql

 ## 1.A. install postgresql